-8. Human development
+Human development

 Apart from access to affordable connectivity and devices, there is also a need to digitally upskill people to operate or work with the advanced and/or emerging technology in 4IR.
 Investments in human development and digital skills are necessary to build a pipeline of future talent that can embrace this dynamic and increasingly digitised environment.
-This will require a massive educational overhaul that
+This will require a massive educational overhaul that addresses basic education backlogs at all levels, from basic to tertiary education.
+Labour development programs should be created to leverage innovative public-private interplays such as youth job accelerator initiatives and business processing outsourcing so as to harness resources and skills where they exist in the country in order to fill expertise gaps in the state.

-9. Digitisation of the public sector
+Digitisation of the public sector

 Digitisation of the public sector should be speeded up to improve interdepartmental information flows as well as the efficiency and effectiveness of service provision in education, health, social welfare and other sectors.
-Discussion of the State IT Agency's new integrated enterprise model was scheduled but not heard by Parliament before the close of last addresses basic education backlogs at all levels, from basic to tertiary education.
-Labour development programs should be developed that leverage innovative public-private interplays such as youth job accelerator initiatives and business processing outsourcing so as to harness resources and skills where they exist in the country in order to fill expertise gaps in the state.

-administration.
-Success of the model will depend on a massive change-management (skills and mindset) exercise not only within the moribund State IT Agency, but also across the public sector.
+Discussion of the State IT Agency's new integrated enterprise model was scheduled but not heard by Parliament before the close of the last administration.
+The success of the model will depend on a massive change-management (skills and mindset) exercise not only within the moribund State IT Agency but also across the public sector.
 Ensuring that this plan is instituted effectively is a vitally important priority.

-10. Open data and consolidated national indicators
+Open data and consolidated national indicators

-There is a core set of indicators that all organisations require, and all have identified the need for demand-side data (via nationally representative surveys) to supplement administrative supply-side data and the limited set of ICT indicators from the census and the annual national household survey conducted by Stats SA.
-Historically, all data has been collected on an ad hoc basis when resources could be
+There is a core set of indicators that all organisations require - all have identified the need for demand-side data (via nationally representative surveys) to supplement administrative supply-side data and the limited set of ICT indicators from the census and the annual national household survey conducted by Statistics South Africa (Stats SA).
+Historically, all data has been collected on an ad hoc basis when resources could be secured.
+This needs to be regularised, standardised and institutionalised and framed within the context of an open-data policy that safeguards privacy rights and enables the free flow of information required for more effective planning by government and service delivery entities, and for private use by entrepreneurial and innovative enterprises.